atolodas/All-in-One-GDPR-Integration/README.md

 # All-in-One-GDPR Integration
 ### Example of how to integrate with the All-in-One GDPR WordPress plugin

 This repository is a working WordPress Plugin.
-If you are going to build an integration for (All-in-One GDPR)[https://gdprplug.in/], fork or download this rep to get started.
+If you are going to build an integration for [All-in-One GDPR](https://gdprplug.in/), fork or download this rep to get started.

-For more informtion about how to make a integrtion for All-in-One GDPR please refer to the (GDPRPlug.in/Documentation)[https://gdprplug.in/documentation]
+For more informtion about how to make a integrtion for All-in-One GDPR please refer to the [GDPRPlug.in/Documentation](https://gdprplug.in/documentation)

 ```php